-Preserved moss is very popular and can be used for “natural art” and “indoor house decoration” but most people like to preserve it in their gardens, and with its vibrant green color, it can be very beautiful to the naked eye.
+Preserved moss is very popular and can be used for “natural art “indoor decorations” and with its vibrant green color, it can be very beautiful to the naked eye.

 Here are some more tips on how you can preserve moss!

 So as mentioned at the start, preserved moss can also be used for things like “natural art” and “indoor house decoration giving your home a realistic natural look.